-A wind turbine for Treasure Lake Job Corps in Oklahoma was to be located in the Wichita Mountains Wildlife Refuge which is a habitat for Eagles and other soaring birds.
-Another wind turbine at Boxelder Job Corps, South Dakota was to be located in the Black

-Hills National Forest, which is also a habitat for soaring birds.
+A wind turbine for the Treasure Lake Job Corps Center in Oklahoma was to be located in the Wichita Mountains Wildlife Refuge, which is a habitat for eagles and other soaring birds.
+Another wind turbine at the Boxelder Job Corps Center in South Dakota was to be located in the Black Hills National Forest, which is also a habitat for soaring birds.
 Environmental Assessments were prepared for those projects.
 Based on the results of the Environmental Assessments, Job Corps management decided on September 1, 2009, that placement of the turbines would not be appropriate at these locations because the risk of threatening migratory birds in the areas outweighed the advantages of these renewable energy projects.
-DOL was able to redirect those funds to two renewable energy projects, the North Texas and Hawaii/Maui Job Corps Centers Wind Turbine projects, that did not have the potential for significant impacts.
+The Department of Labor was able to redirect those funds to two renewable energy projects, the North Texas and Hawaii/Maui Job Corps Center Wind Turbine projects, which did not have the potential for significant impacts.
+(Labor spreadsheet Page 2, No. 3, 5, 7, 12).